keystonejs/keystone/.changeset/tasty-buses-jog.md

 When you run Keystone after updating, Keystone will prompt you to create a migration, you should do this but **DO NOT APPLY IT**, it needs to be modified before being applied.

-Prisma will generate a migration that looks something like this:
+On Postgres, Prisma will generate a migration that looks something like this:

 ```sql
 /*